-After the Bonds are initially issued and delivered on the Closing Date, we do not claim that the information contained in the 2014 Annual Disclosure Statement, the Quarterly Disclosure Update for the Nine-Month Period Ended June 30, 2014, or this Supplemental Official Statement is accurate as of any date other than their respective dated dates.
-The audited financial statements contained in Appendix A to the 2014 Annual Disclosure Statement provide information only as of fiscal years ending on September 30, 2012, and September 30, 2013, respectively.
-The financial data as of and for the periods ended June 30, 2013, and June 30, 2014, respectively, has been derived from the unaudited internal records of DART.
-DART's independent auditors have not compiled, examined, or performed any procedures with respect to the unaudited financial information, nor have they expressed any opinion or any other form of assurance on such information, and assume no responsibility for, and disclaim any association with, the unaudited financial information.
+After the Bonds are initially issued and delivered on the Closing Date, we do not claim that the information contained in the 2014 Annual Disclosure Statement or this Supplemental Official Statement is accurate as of any date other than their respective dated dates.
+The audited financial statements contained in Appendix C hereof provide information only as of fiscal years ending on September 30, 2015, and September 30, 2014, respectively.
+Our independent auditors have not compiled, examined, or performed any procedures with respect to the unaudited financial information, nor have they expressed any opinion or any other form of assurance on such information, and assume no responsibility for, and disclaim any association with, the unaudited information.
 The unaudited information is preliminary and is subject to change as a result of the audit and may materially differ from the audited financial statements when they are released.

-You may obtain a copy of the Master Debt Resolution adopted on January 23, 2001, as supplemented from time to time, the Fourth Supplemental Debt Resolution that authorized our Outstanding 2007 Bonds (the "Fourth Supplemental Debt Resolution"); the Fifth Supplemental Debt Resolution that authorized our Outstanding 2008

-Bonds (the "Fifth Supplemental Debt Resolution"); the Amended and Restated Sixth Supplemental Debt Resolution that authorized our Outstanding 2009A Bonds and 2009B Bonds (the "Sixth Supplemental Debt Resolution"); the Seventh Supplemental Debt Resolution that authorized our Outstanding 2010A Bonds and 2010B Bonds (the "Seventh Supplemental Debt Resolution"); the Eighth Supplemental Debt Resolution that authorized our Outstanding 2012 Bonds (the "Eighth Supplemental Debt Resolution"); the Ninth Supplemental Debt Resolution that authorized our Outstanding 2012A TIFIA Bonds (the "Ninth Supplemental Debt Resolution"); the Tenth Supplemental Debt Resolution that authorized our CPSL Program, as amended (the "Tenth Supplemental Debt Resolution"); the Eleventh Supplemental Debt Resolution that authorized our Series 2014A Bonds (the "Eleventh Supplemental Debt Resolution"); and the Twelfth Supplemental Debt Resolution that authorized our Series 2014B Bonds, from the Municipal Securities Rulemaking Board, or on our website, www.dart.org, or by contacting us at the following address or phone number to request a free copy: Executive Vice President/Chief Financial Officer, DART, 1401 Pacific Avenue, Dallas, Texas 75202, (214) 749-3148.
+You may obtain a copy of the Master Debt Resolution adopted on January 23, 2001, as supplemented from time to time; the Fourth Supplemental Debt Resolution that authorized our Outstanding 2007 Bonds (the "Fourth Supplemental Debt Resolution"); the Fifth Supplemental Debt Resolution that authorized our Outstanding 2008 Bonds (the "Fifth Supplemental Debt Resolution"); the Amended and Restated Sixth Supplemental Debt Resolution that authorized our Outstanding 2009A Bonds and 2009B Bonds (the "Sixth Supplemental Debt Resolution"); the Seventh Supplemental Debt Resolution that authorized our Outstanding 2010A Bonds and 2010B Bonds (the "Seventh Supplemental Debt Resolution"); the Eighth Supplemental Debt Resolution that authorized our Outstanding 2012 Bonds (the "Eighth Supplemental Debt Resolution"); the Ninth Supplemental Debt Resolution that authorized our Outstanding 2012A TIFIA Bonds (the "Ninth Supplemental Debt Resolution"); the Tenth Supplemental Debt Resolution that authorized our CPSL Program, as amended (the "Tenth Supplemental Debt Resolution"); the Eleventh Supplemental Debt Resolution that authorized our 2014A Bonds (the "Eleventh Supplemental Debt Resolution"); the Twelfth Supplemental Debt Resolution that authorized our 2014B Bonds (the "Twelfth Supplemental Debt Resolution"); and the Thirteenth Supplemental Debt Resolution that authorized our 2015 Bonds and 2016A Bonds (the "Thirteenth Supplemental Debt Resolution") from the Municipal Securities Rulemaking Board, or on our website, www.dart.org, or by contacting us at the following address or phone number to request a free copy: Executive Vice President/Chief Financial Officer, DART, 1401 Pacific Avenue, Dallas, Texas 75202, (214) 749-3148.
 Descriptions and summaries of such documents contained herein are qualified in their entirety by reference to this Supplemental Official Statement in its entirety and to each such document.